 Pukara de Quitor Ruins

-The Pukara de Quitor Ruins are a very short distance from the town and are one of the most popular attractions in San Pedro de Atacama.
+The Pukara de Quitor Ruins are a very short distance from the town and one of the most popular attractions in San Pedro de Atacama.
 The fortifications were built by the Atacameno people, a pre-Incan civilization, in the 12th century.
 The ruins have not been excavated fully, despite being incredibly well-preserved, because they will be quickly destroyed by the elements if they are exposed further.
 The way they stand, half-uncovered, actually adds to the mysterious atmosphere of the place, and you can still gain a fair idea of what the structures looked like originally.
-To help travellers envisage the buildings as they once were a replica of one of the 800 year old houses has been built.
+To help travellers envisage the buildings as they once were a replica of one of the 800-year-old houses has been built.

 A bike ride or a quick hike to the ruins is one of the most popular things to do in San Pedro de Atacama.
-The distance is under three miles (4km) and can be walked in an hour.
+The distance is under three miles (4km) and can be walked in about an hour.
 The path is well sign-posted and not demanding.
 Possibly the most astounding thing about the fort are the views from the site and those visitors who have seen more extensive and impressive ruins - like those just north in Peru - will still be blown away by the surroundings.
 The ruins can be explored with remarkable freedom which is also a bonus.